AtalM1/ScalaTPs/README.md

 ScalaTPs
 ========

-Various TPs done at Nante University's ATAL M1
+Various TPs of the Génie Logiciel course.